owam96/RF-ASK-sYmBoLs/README.md

 # RF_ASK_sYmBoLs
- AVR assembly code for recevicer and transmitter using RF Amplitude Shift Keying
+ AVR assembly code for receiver and transmitter using RF Amplitude Shift Keying